 - Work with a small group, either in person or via phone or email.

 - Communicate!
 Your instructor can’t see your facial expressions or body language.
 You must be willing to speak up using email, discussion boards, or phone calls.
 Ask if you are not clear about instructions, due dates, or your progress.

 Information on hybrid class materials and books will be available during the information sessions.
 All class materials and textbooks, unless otherwise specified, are required for the first day of class.

 The first step is to sign up for an information session.
 They are required before starting any EMT or Paramedic program.
 To sign up for an upcoming session, click here.

 For most online and hybrid classes, you can log in and view the class one to two weeks before the start of class to preview the course.
 You may be able to complete the Canvas Orientation Module prior to the first day of class.
 Additional information on Canvas will be provided once you enroll in the program.
 To log on, click on the Canvas link on the college’s home page.
 You should be able to log on with the same username and password that you used to register for the class, your LOLA information.
 If you continue to have difficulty, email your instructor.

-Tuition for the EMT program is established by Texas A&M Engineering Extension (TEEX) and is subject to change.
+Tuition for the paramedic program is established by Texas A&M Engineering Extension (TEEX) and is subject to change.